Hank-Long/react-native-hamap/README.md

 ### Linking iOS

-- Link `RCTHaMap` library from your `node_modules/react-native-hamap/ios` folder like react-native's [Linking Libraries iOS Guidance], Note: _Don't forget to add it to "Build Phases" of your target project_.
+- Link `RCTHaMap` library from your `node_modules/react-native-hamap/ios` folder like react-native's [Linking Libraries iOS Guidance]
+Note: _Don't forget to add it to "Build Phases" of your target project_.

 - Add the following libraries to your "Link Binary with Libraries":